pluser/fusebox/README.md

 	denywrite /usr
 	```

-1. To integrate with portage, please apply the patch.
+1. To integrate with portage, please apply the patch to the Portage.

 	```
 	patch -p1 < patch/portage-2.3.103.patch
 	```

-	please replace files in `patch/`.
+	or, please replace files in `patch/`.

 	```
 	# cp patch/ebuild.sh /usr/lib/portage/python3.7/ebuild.sh